rancher/rancher-docs/versioned_docs/version-2.9/getting-started/installation-and-upgrade/installation-references/feature-flags.md

 The following is a list of feature flags available in Rancher.
 If you've upgraded from a previous Rancher version, you may see additional flags in the Rancher UI, such as `proxy` or `dashboard` (both [discontinued](/versioned_docs/version-2.5/reference-guides/installation-references/feature-flags.md)):

 - `continuous-delivery`: Allows Fleet GitOps to be disabled separately from Fleet.
 See [Continuous Delivery.](../../../how-to-guides/advanced-user-guides/enable-experimental-features/continuous-delivery.md) for more information.
-- `external-rules`: This flag affected [external `RoleTemplate` behavior](../../../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/cluster-and-project-roles.md#external-roletemplate-behavior).
-It is removed in Rancher v2.9.0 and later as the behavior is enabled by default.
 - `fleet`: The Rancher provisioning framework in v2.6 and later requires Fleet.
 The flag will be automatically enabled when you upgrade, even if you disabled this flag in an earlier version of Rancher.
 See [Continuous Delivery with Fleet](../../../integrations-in-rancher/fleet/fleet.md) for more information.
 - `harvester`: Manages access to the Virtualization Management page, where users can navigate directly to Harvester clusters and access the Harvester UI.
 See [Harvester Integration Overview](../../../integrations-in-rancher/harvester/overview.md) for more information.
 - `istio-virtual-service-ui`: Enables a [visual interface](../../../how-to-guides/advanced-user-guides/enable-experimental-features/istio-traffic-management-features.md) to create, read, update, and delete Istio virtual services and destination rules, which are Istio traffic management features.